Dreampt (or Dreampted)

 What Are Regular And Irregular Verbs

+Let’s take a quick detour into regular and irregular verbs, since we are discussing dreamed and dreamt.
 The vast majority of English verbs take the form of “-ed” in their past tense and participle forms.
 Dreamed is no different and uses the same rules for itself.
 Verbs like this are called “regular” and have a clear set of rules.
 On the other hand, verbs that tend to be more unique with varying rules are often called “irregular.”
 The Webster’s Dictionary lists around 300 verbs that are irregular, most of which are fairly common, simple, single-syllable words.
 Some of the best examples are the words: make, say, go, take, be, and get.
-You can see a full list here.

 Both types of verbs have been common in English for years and years.
 However, most standard, irregular verbs have kept their special conjugations and meanings over time.
 However, there are still some examples of irregular verbs keeping other forms, such as the word “climb,” which can technically have a past tense of “clomb” in some English-speaking areas.